-So the owner of business didn’t appreciate the way you questioned how an employee answered your question, and you were told to leave.
+So the owner of the business didn’t appreciate the way you questioned how an employee answered your question, and you were told to leave.
 One problem, you left your wallet at the cash register, and they won’t let you go get it and call the police.
 The officer gets you your wallet back, and he reads you a warning that you will be arrested if you come back to the store.
 No problem you say, and you leave.

-One problem, your cell phone must’ve fell out of your pocket and you think it’s in the store.
+One problem, your cell phone must’ve fallen out of your pocket and you think it’s in the store.
 You walk back to the entrance of the store, the owner demands you leave, you never get inside, and the officer hears the commotion and comes back and arrests you for Trespass after Warning.

-This is your first ever arrest, and the officer convinces you that you did break the law since you did come back.
+This is your first-ever arrest, and the officer convinces you that you did break the law since you did come back.
 You didn’t, and the Tampa Criminal Trespass Attorneys at Taracks & Associates know how to prove it.

 Fla.
-Stat. § 810.08 governs what is and what is not a trespass in a building, and states the following:
+Stat. § 810.08 governs what is and what is not trespass in a building, and states the following:

 - Who enters without invitation, is told to leave by the owner or representative (often a police officer), commits a 2⁰M that is punishable by up to 60 days in the County Jail,